Andy-xiaokang/my-mkdocs/docs/CS106B/introduction.md

 ![截屏2023-12-25 21.46.04](https://s2.loli.net/2023/12/25/Z8gQ1W9UxDGYoj5.png)
 variable name represents a location in memory | variable name is an alias of a M register

+## lecture 7
+* **abstract data type (ADT)**: A specification of a collection of data and the operations that can be performed on it.
+    - Describes *what* a collection does, not *how* it does it.
+* we don't know exactly how a stack or queue is implemented, and we don't need to.
+    - we just need to understand the idea of the collection and what operations it can perform.

 ## lecture 13
 ![20240115211522](https://s2.loli.net/2024/01/15/mwTfSWHRMFzP3VU.png)
 ![20240116001226](https://s2.loli.net/2024/01/16/5ewQtAxfoTcZghb.png)
 ![20240115212131](https://s2.loli.net/2024/01/15/Et8MJTNlhBaoxQu.png)

 * **In C++** when pass by value, the argument will copy the value passed in.
 when pass by reference, the argument and the variable passed in is the same thing(the same M register in the memory).
 * **in Java** there is only one type **pass by value**, when pass the primitive type we pass the value of the data type; when pass object, we pass the address(reference) of the object, in this case, we called "pass by reference", but actually, there is only pass by value, we divide the pass circumstance into two type.